-Coaches will be paid in accordance with their Letter of Employment at the conclusion of their athletic season.
+Coaches will be paid in accordance with their Compensation Statement at the conclusion of their athletic season.

 Once the Athletic Director has notified Payroll/Human Resources that all items have been turned in and duties have been completed, coaches will be paid as soon as administratively feasible.